 TEACHING PHILOSOPHY

 Above all, during divisive times and times of great loneliness and grief such as ours, the lessons and examples we show students while in school will be the lifeblood of the coming creative community.
-The challenges that we address now in our own practice, and assist our students in addressing––the inventiveness we employ with our students––are critical to their continuation as artists.
+The challenges that we address now in our own practice, and support our students in addressing––the inventiveness we employ with our students––are critical to their continuation as artists.

 References